-- Posture ie how to sit in a position that will lead to neat, comfortable writing - Grip ie how to hold a pencil correctly - Positioning ie how to place an exercise book or piece of paper at an angle which will lead to neat writing - Letter formation ie how to form each letter of the alphabet from the appropriate starting position
+- Posture i.e. how to sit in a position that will lead to neat, comfortable writing; - Grip i.e. how to hold a pencil correctly; - Positioning i.e. how to place an exercise book or piece of paper at an angle which will lead to neat writing; - Letter formation i.e. how to form each letter of the alphabet from the appropriate starting position.

 In Foundation 1 Letters and Sounds is introduced within the class and in free writing sessions mark making is encouraged.
 In Foundation 2 children start formal handwriting in the spring term which is done in focus or small groups.
-Some children will take handwriting practise home for consolidation.
+Some children will take handwriting practice home for consolidation.